 A walk around the Material District Expo at METSTRADE is always inspiring, with a whole range of new materials and their applications to explore.
-This year was no exception and I was particularly intrigued to see a 3D printed Optimist sailing dinghy.
+2018 was no exception and I was particularly intrigued to see a 3D printed Optimist sailing dinghy.

 This is unlikely to be the prettiest Optimist ever made, but that would be to miss the point.
 It was a striking demonstration of the capabilities of Dutch firm 10XL, which has expanded its 3D printing capacity to cope with single items up to 6m long by 2m x 1.5m width and height.
 This Dordrecht-based company is experimenting with additive and subtractive manufacturing combined in one hybrid system, and with the use of recycled plastics and bio-based materials for printing and a whole range of materials as fillers.
 It has completed several other marine-based projects, including hull moulds.
 Suddenly you see how a designer in one country could simply hit a button and output his dinghies anywhere in the world without shipping a component.

 3D printing has been permeating the marine industry for some time

 Many manufacturers were quick to adopt relatively low-cost semi-professional machines as they emerged a few years ago.
 Their ability to rapidly prototype small components has already transformed product development paths and opened whole new horizons.

 There have been some learning curves, such as the potentially false assumption that plastic components emerge micrometer perfect to a CAD CAM file, with errors due to post production shrinkage and warping of the material as it cools.
 However, it’s clear that the marine industry is growing in confidence with the technology and exploring the unique benefits that 3D printing can bring, including unrivalled ability to create custom and low volume, highly complex items and fabricate incredibly elaborate hollow structures for lightness and strength.